iarsystems/bx-jenkins-ci/README.md

 This section will show how GitLab and Jenkins could be configured.

-* _Equivalent CI Tools might be used for this scenario.
+> __Note__: Equivalent CI Tools might be used for this scenario.
 If you choose to use another combination, please refer to their respective documentation.
-In that case, the instructions below might not apply._
+In that case, the instructions below might not apply.

 ### Initial settings on the GitLab instance
 On the GitLab User Settings page, perform the following changes: